Our mission statement:

 To collaborate with other organizations in providing ongoing education and support for Hornby residents to become more prepared for a range of potential emergencies.

-The Emergency Preparedness Committee was formed in 2018 to research and coordinate information for a Hornby Island Emergency Preparedness Plan.
-Of course, the foundation for any emergency plan has to be individual, household and neighbourhood emergency preparedness, so education will be a big component of the Committee’s work.
+The Emergency Preparedness Committee was formed in 2018 to research and coordinate information for a Hornby Island emergency preparedness.
+Of course, the foundation for any emergency preparation has to be individual, household and neighbourhood emergency preparedness, so education is a big component of the Committee’s work.
 The BC Provincial Emergency Preparedness web-site has a lot of useful resources and information.